skandavc18/starsQuasars/README.md

 3. numpy
 4. pandas

-There are 2 traning datasets.
+There are 2 datasets.

 data.csv is taken from https://drive.google.com/drive/folders/1uoqTK81QoqPkxJ7-zHO03zpciECWpvp7 .
 The v2_predicted.csv is renamed as data.csv

 cat4.csv is taken from https://drive.google.com/drive/folders/1aAVtdO_b6AsC6Agww0OgpdKYCDOoZ__p (category4 folder)

-python train.py
+The datasets are split in 80:20 ratio before training.
+80% for training data and 20% for test data.

-To train the data.csv dataset, type
+To train using data.csv dataset, type python train.py

-python train2.py
+To train the cat4.csv dataset, type python train2.py